-The Company has completed an evaluation of all subsequent events through the date this Amendment No. 2 to the registration statement on Form S-1 was filed with the SEC, to ensure that this filing includes appropriate disclosure of events both recognized in the financial statements as of March 31, 2015, and events which occurred subsequently but were not recognized in the financial statements.
-In connection with preparing for its initial public offering, the Company's board of directors and stockholders approved amendments to the Company's certificate of incorporation.
-These amendments became effective on June 11, 2015.
-Pursuant to these amendments:
+The Company has completed an evaluation of all subsequent events through the date this Amendment No. 1 to the registration statement on Form S-1 was submitted to the SEC, to ensure that this submission includes appropriate disclosure of events both recognized in the financial statements as of March 31, 2015, and events which occurred subsequently but were not recognized in the financial statements.
+The Company has concluded that no subsequent event has occurred that requires disclosure.